sw00/tdd-ansible/tutorial/part_2.md

 [YAML](https://docs.ansible.com/ansible/YAMLSyntax.html) format which is just a data serialization format that's easy to read for humans.
 Think of it as JSON but without all the curly braces and brackets.

-Lets create a playbook that will install MariaDB for us on our `webserver`.
+Lets create a playbook that will install MySQL DB for us on our `webserver`.
 Create a file called `database.yml` that looks like below.

 ```YAML